marcianosr/ReactNotes/README.md

 ## DOM
 In React querySelecting DOM elements, and for instance setting data in the HTML element, should not happen.
 With React loading, setting or modifying should happen in state, which should on it's turn render it out in JSX.

-By using function `refs` you can create access to the element in custom methods.
+By using function `refs` you can create access to the DOM element in custom methods.

 When this input is rendered to the page, this `ref` will create a reference on the class itself by the name you attach to the class.
 This then can be access, in this case in any method with: `this.hissatsuName`.
 In the console you can use `$r.hissatsuName` to referencw the value.